Pearlridge Square

 Pearlridge Square clearly has shared/community laundry in addition to in-unit laundry in some units.
 Multiple listings mention 'community laundry' or similar wording, and the MLS amenity data shows 8/20 listings with COMLAU.
 This is consistent across multiple remarks and looks credible as a building feature.

-I looked for explicit phrases such as "laundry on each floor," "laundry room on every floor," and similar wording.
-The remarks do confirm community laundry exists in the building, but they do not say it is available on every floor.
-Without that explicit detail, this feature is not supported.
+I looked for explicit wording such as "laundry on every floor," "laundry room on each floor," or similar floor-specific laundry references.
+The remarks only mention community laundry as a building amenity, not that it exists on every floor.

 No analysis available